AlexB52/retest/README.md

     $ retest --rails
     $ retest --rake --all

-Finally let retest automatically find your ruby setup and run the appropriate command using:
+Or let retest find your ruby setup and run the appropriate command using:

     $ retest
-    $ retest --auto
-    $ retest --auto --all
+    $ retest --all

 The gem works as follows: